 The Geelong Bollards were created by artist Jan Mitchell, who was commissioned by the City of Greater Geelong to transform reclaimed timber pylons into these characterful works of art.

-The bollards are a fun depiction of the city’s past featuring unique characters who played a part in its history.
+The bollards are a fun depiction of the city’s past featuring unique characters who played a part in its history and are unique Australian landmarks to discover.

 Favourites include explorer Matthew Flinders, the sailor and floozy near Cunningham Pier and the surf lifesavers.